 Skip to main content

 An AI agent is any application that leverages generative AI models to take autonomous actions in the real world.
 These agents often require computing power to execute their interactions.
+Some examples of agents include:

 • Conversational agents that are able to take action in the world while keeping a human in the loop for activation or validation: for example code generation agents with real-time previews.